 |Moisture ingress and drainage||Landlords must ensure efficient drainage and guttering, downpipes and drains.
 If a rental property has an enclosed subfloor, it must have a ground moisture barrier if it’s possible to install one.|

 |Draught stopping||Landlords must stop any unnecessary gaps or holes in walls, ceilings, windows, floors, and doors that cause noticeable draughts.
 All unused chimneys and fireplaces must be blocked.|

-1 July 2021 – From this date, private landlords must ensure that their rental properties comply with HHS within 90 days of any new tenancy.
+1 July 2021 – From this date, private landlords must ensure that their rental properties comply with HHS within 90 days of any new or renewed tenancy.

 1 July 2021 – All boarding houses must comply with the HHS.